-Shipments of our eighth-generation processors for desktops, AMD Athlon processors based on Hammer technology, are planned to begin by the end of the first quarter of 2003 depending on engineering schedules and platform availability.
-Shipments of our eighth-generation enterprise class processor for workstations and servers, the AMD OpteronTM processor based on Hammer technology, and our eighth-generation processor for mobile applications are planned to begin in the first half of 2003.
-There is a risk that platform availability could lag processor availability, or that engineering schedules could slip, either of which could cause us to delay first customer shipments of our eighth-generation processors.
-These processors will be produced in Dresden Fab 30, initially on 130-nanometer process technology employing silicon on insulator technology.
+Shipments of our eighth-generation processors for desktops, AMD Athlon processors based on Hammer technology, are planned to begin in the fourth quarter of 2002 depending on platform availability.
+There is a risk that platform availability could lag processor availability, which could cause us to delay first customer shipments of our processors until platforms are available.
+Shipments of our eighth-generation enterprise class processor for workstations and servers, the AMD OpteronTM processor based on Hammer technology, are planned to begin in the first half of 2003.
+These processors will be produced in Dresden Fab 30, initially on 130-nanometer process technology employing silicon on insulator (SOI) technology.
 These processors are designed to provide high performance for both 32-bit and 64-bit applications.
 The success of our eighth-generation processors are subject to risks and uncertainties including our ability to produce them in a timely manner on new process technologies in the volume and with the performance and feature set required by customers, market acceptance of them and the availability, performance and feature set of motherboards and chipsets designed for our eighth-generation processors.